 It's only reasonable to assume that the best designers will only consider working on the projects that will pay out the most money and/or will offer this kind of guarantee… so it's worth considering if you want to get the best results from your contest (I forfeited my money-back guarantee with each logo I ordered, and I didn't regret it).

-I also found there were better quality designs when I chose the higher-priced plans… but even when committing to pay more money from the outset, there were still plenty of bad designs to sort through – so the higher-priced packages aren’t a magic bullet that will guarantee 100% great designs.
+I also found better quality designs when I chose the higher-priced plans… but even when committing to pay more money from the outset, there were still plenty of bad designs to sort through – so the higher-priced packages aren't a magic bullet that will guarantee 100% great designs.

 Because of how 99designs works (leaving many of these designers empty-handed and unpaid at the end of each contest), I've noticed a general sense of disdain and contempt toward 99designs from other designers around the internet.